schottsfired/cjp-demo-environment/README.md

 # Docker Compose Demo Environment for CloudBees CI Traditional

-A great way to run CloudBees Jenkins on your laptop, with support for "Docker stuff"!
+A great way to run CloudBees CI on your laptop, with support for "Docker stuff"!

 Feel free to clone/fork/extend this repo to meet your specific needs, and shoot me a PR if I missed anything!

-My goal for this repo is to help people learn about CloudBees Jenkins and Docker while journeying through the README below.
+My goal for this repo is to help people learn about CloudBees CI and Docker while journeying through the README below.

 ## What does this include?
 * Nginx reverse proxy at http://cjp.local (404 means it's running, home page is TODO)